Six Transcribed Improvisations on La Spagna

 Enrico Pieranunzi and Vicente Parrilla duo.
 Concert in Sevilla, March 15, 2015.
 Photo courtesy of FeMAS and Javier Sierra

 Traces of Guilielmus’s Falla appeared sometimes during our improvisation (bars 1–2 and 31–35 in the transcription, for instance).
-For the first time, I mostly played rhythmically free counterpoint from the beginning, alternating sections dedicated to a particular rhythmical proportion (such as ×9, ×12, ×15, and ×18; see Table below), with attempts to catch and react to what Enrico was playing (bars 7–18, 33–34, or 61–66, for example).
+For the first time, I mostly played rhythmically free counterpoint from the beginning, alternating sections dedicated to a particular rhythmic proportion (such as ×9, ×12, ×15, and ×18; see Table below), with attempts to catch and react to what Enrico was playing (bars 7–18, 33–34, or 61–66, for example).

-Video 6: synchronised transcription
+Video 6: synchronized transcription

 Six improvisations on La Spagna [6/6]